Posts by agoddard

 If you are more of a code-junkie at heart like me, or perhaps have come from a relational database background, you may want to think about the following concept.
 By now, you most likely understand how to build cubes using Planning Analytics Workspace (PAW).
 If not, you can have a look here.
 Similar to TM1…

-Read MoreUpgrading PAW on Linux with MobaXterm and QueBIT Script Files
+Read MoreHow do I upgrade PAW on Linux using MobaXterm and QueBIT script files?

 Upgrading PAW on Linux with MobaXterm and QueBIT Script Files Environment Setup: Obtain a Linux user ID user that has “sudo” rights Confirm with IT team that Linux install has all basic components including: i. yum-utils 11. unzip Note that Word may change a short hyphen to a long hyphen so be careful copying and…